flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - created an env file for postgres (to pass the password)
             - a certificate is generated first, that is needed so nginx can start; this runs once as it's set up to check for existence of a file
             - also added wiki.social.coop configuration.
-            - nginx is a *module* -- actually a git submodule which is in roles-external (need to adjust your git clone)
+            - nginx is a *module* -- actually a git submodule which is in roles-external (need to `git clone --recurse-submodules`)
             - rhizome.playbook.yml exists
         - [[open questions]]
             - whether to use secrets the way the wiki has them in the rhizome playbook, or the other way (which risks people using prod secrets in their test environments)